 Based on the WBS input, make sure that the work packages do not already have a contingency amount tacked onto the basic estimate.

 Inform the project team

 Let them know that the project will be managed against a point estimate without a contingency.

 The city of Lagos hosts the world’s largest jazz festival every year, which thousands of performances and more than two million attendees.
-Contingency allowances for this event may include funds to cover unexpected problem, such as a cancellation by a headlining act .
-Such a cancellation will force the festival to issue ticket refunds while incurring overhead costs , including theatre rental and advertising .
+Contingency allowances for this event may include funds to cover unexpected problems, such as a cancellation by a headlining act.
+Such cancellation will force the festival to issue ticket refunds while incurring overhead costs, including theatre rental and advertising.

 Contingency allowance will not be used for general operating support: for example , if ticket sales failed to meet expectations.